 Coming from a typical establishment politician, that would be nothing more than an election-year platitude.
 President Trump, however, has proven that he’s sincere about resolving the problems facing the Black community.

 – – –

 Ken Blackwell served as the mayor of Cincinnati, Ohio, the Ohio State Treasurer, and Ohio Secretary of State.
-He currently serves as a distinguished fellow at the Family Research Council in Washington, D.C.
+He currently serves on the board of directors for Club for Growth and National Taxpayers Union.